Skip to content

 Here's what sets the New Orleans snowball apart from a snow cone:

 1. Finer Texture: The ice in a New Orleans snowball is finely shaved, creating a light and fluffy texture.
-This is achieved through special, patented machines designed to produce the distinct consistency.
+This is achieved through special, patented machines designed to produce the distinctive consistency.

 2. Flavor Variety: Snowballs in New Orleans come in a wide variety of flavors, and vendors often offer an extensive menu.
 Popular flavors include traditional fruit flavors like cherry, grape, and strawberry, as well as unique and regional options such as mint or chocolate.